rockie2695/rockie2695/README.md

 Plan to Try:
 1. opensearch
 2. gcp
+3. yolo
-3. react-native and expo
+4. react-native and expo
-4. deno, prisma
+5. deno, prisma
-5. godot
+6. godot

 <!---
 rockie2695/rockie2695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.